 In the winter, while I neglected to post on the blog, I spent some time out of the way to concentrate on work.
 Helmsdale in Sutherland was about as out of the way as I could find.

-It has a little harbour with big old breakwaters where the snow gathers and stays pristine until the stormy seas crash and overtop the walls.
+It has a little harbour with big old breakwaters and quaysides stacked with lobster pots, where the snow gathers and stays pristine until the stormy seas crash and overtop the walls.

-Now it’s as much a tourist town as a fishing port, but a few boats remain, out every day, even in the darkest mid-winter.
+Now, with its seafront streets of quaint cottages and its position on the North Coast 500 touring route, it’s as much a tourist town as a fishing port.
+But a few boats remain, out every day, even in the darkest mid-winter.